boldingd/EclipsePhaseContent/IndependantAerostats.md

 At the same time, it was lightly populated, housing a crew of only 190 people.
 However, within a decade, rapid improvements in nanofabrication rendered much of the existing industrial equipment obsolete; at the same time, increases in the number of people accepting indentures to get off Earth led to the original workforce slowly being replaced by people who were effectively slaves.

-Discharged workers often had nowhere else to go; attempts to evict them were practical death sentences.
+Discharged workers often had nowhere else to go; attempts to evict them were practical death sentences, which often led to violent resistance.
-Because of this, they often encountered significant resistance, which frequently turned violent.
 Riots began to break out in the later months of BF 12, leading to a wildcat strike in early BF 11.
 Organized strikes and disorganized riots continued to break out for the next several years, culminating in BF 8 when the aerostat's overseers were overthrown and the SPCDV's loyalists and enforcers were thrown overboard.
-The hastily-organized union then entered into direct negotiations with the SPCDV; rather than negotiate with the union, the SPCDV shifted their focus to newer aerostats – aerostats which did not need extensive refits or updates, and that did not have embedded local populations that the SPCDV did not control.
+The hastily-organized union then entered into direct negotiations with the SPCDV.
+Rather than negotiate with the union, the SPCDV shifted their focus to newer aerostats – aerostats which did not need extensive refits or updates, and that did not have embedded local populations that the corporation did not control.

-This also left Botany without an economy or primary industry.
+This left Botany without an economy or primary industry.
-An operating agreement was struck with the SPCDV, which allowed Botany to limp along; under the agreement, in exchange for a relative pittance and access to the SPCDV's internal markets, the aerostat stored surplussed equipment, provided manufacturing support during emergencies, and served as a punishment detail for problem employees from other operations.
+Eventually, an operating agreement was struck with the SPCDV, which allowed the aerostat to limp along; under the agreement, in exchange for a pittance in payment and access to the SPCDV's internal markets, the aerostat stored surplussed equipment, provided manufacturing support during emergencies, and served as a punishment detail for problem employees from other operations.
 Botany had been frozen out of most of the early hypercapitalist markets, leading to chronic shortages.
-Early nanofabrication had at least made it to the aerostat; the habitat's residents broke down several large pieces of industrial machinery, and retrofitted the aerostat to support its much larger population.
+Early nanofabrication had at least made it to the aerostat, which the habitat's residents used to break down several large pieces of industrial machinery, and to retrofit the aerostat to support its much larger population.
 The union had substantially failed to improve local conditions, and had lost public support; lacking any other power structure, gangs had begun to spring up.

-When the Fall came, the SPCDV was substantially wiped out, abruptly leaving Botany independent.
+When the Fall came, the SPCDV was substantially wiped out, abruptly turning Botany into an independent aerostat.
 By that time, a balance of power had emerged between the largest gangs on the habitat, the remnants of the original union movement, and a nascent punk-anarchist movement.
-After the Fall, the arrangement was formalized: in AF 3, the Botany Truce was struck between the habitat's four largest gangs, the remnants of the Botany Union, and the "Live from the Skies over Hell", the largest punk-anarchist (what we now call the Scum) community on the hab.
+After the Fall, the arrangement was formalized: in AF 3, the Botany Truce was struck between the habitat's four largest gangs, the remnants of the Botany Union, and the "Live from the Skies over Hell" cooperative, the largest punk-anarchist (what we now call the Scum) community on the hab.

-In the years since the Fall, the communities on Botany have connected with external communities – the gangs making connection with other criminals and gangs on Venus, and the Botany Union and Scum reaching out to contacts in the outer system.
+In the years since the Fall, the various groups and communities on Botany have connected with external allies – the gangs making connection with other criminals and gangs on Venus, and the Botany Union and Scum reaching out to contacts in the outer system.
-And modern nanofabrication finally came to Botany, leading to substantial updates to much of the habitat's infrastructure and making local life much less desperate.
+More modern nanofabrication finally came to Botany through these channels, leading to substantial updates to much of the habitat's infrastructure and making local life much less desperate.

 Today, Botany has become something of a nexus for criminals and outsiders on Venus.
 Botany hosts a substantial number of hackers, so the local digital piracy scene flourishes.